- Private rental prices paid by tenants in Great Britain rose by 2.2% in the 12 months to January 2017; this is down from 2.3% in December 2016.

 - Construction output price indices (OPIs), UK : October to Decemeber 2016

-- Comparing measures of private rental growth in the UK : Oct to Dec 2016
+- Private rental growth measures, a UK comparison : Oct to Dec 2016